Do you think in the short or long term?

 Why are IT cost savings vital in 2023?

-IT cost savings are becoming more essential due to the increasing costs of technologies.
-The many IT products available mean selecting the best ones for your business is becoming increasingly complex.
+IT cost savings are increasingly essential due to rising technology costs.
+With numerous IT products available, selecting the best ones for your business is becoming more complex.

-Add to this that, in the middle of 2022, the global business outlook appeared uncertain due to rising inflation and energy costs, making these challenges of cost optimization a far more critical factor in remaining profitable.
+In mid-2022, the global business outlook was uncertain due to rising inflation and energy costs, making cost optimization a critical factor in maintaining profitability.

-Inflation increased by 8.6% by 2022 in the U.S., which is the fastest in 40 years.
-Additionally, energy costs have risen by 34.6% year-over-year, impacting the broader economy and energy and hardware costs for enterprises.
-Consequently, many companies failed to achieve their earnings targets in the first three months of 2023.
+Inflation increased by 8.6% by 2022 in the U.S., the fastest in 40 years.
+Additionally, energy costs rose by 34.6% year-over-year, impacting the broader economy and increasing energy and hardware costs for enterprises.
+Consequently, many companies failed to meet their earnings targets in early 2023.

 Finding ways to make IT cost savings allows businesses to remain competitive while maintaining their digital resilience.